jaxxstorm/leebriggs.co.uk/_posts/2018-10-16-using-kubeless-for-kubernetes-events.md

 {% endhighlight %}

-So now, we need to make this function be triggered by the NATS messages.
+So now, we need to have this function be triggered by the NATS messages.
 To do that, we add a trigger:

 {% highlight python %}
 kubeless trigger nats create test --function-selector created-by=kubeless,function=test --trigger-topic k8s_events -n kubeless